arfatabid/Currency-Converter/README.md

 Project Files:
 currency-converter/
-│── index.html      # Main HTML file
+index.html      # Main HTML file
-│── style.css       # Styling
+style.css       # Styling
-│── codes.js       # JavaScript logic
+codes.js       # JavaScript logic
-└── app.js       # API
+app.js       # API

 How to Run:
-1.Download or clone this repository to your computer: git clone https://github.com/@arfatabid/currency-converter.git Open the folder in VS Code.
+1. Download or clone this repository to your computer: git clone https://github.com/@arfatabid/currency-converter.git Open the folder in VS Code.
-2.Run the project:
+2. Run the project:
 Right-click index.html and select "Open with Live Server" (if you have the Live Server extension installed), OR Simply double-click index.html to open it in your browser.
-3.Start converting currencies! 🎉
+3. Start converting currencies! 🎉